rust-embedded/discovery-mb2/mdbook/src/12-led-compass/magnitude.md

 {{#include examples/magnitude.rs}}
 ```

-Run this with `cargo run --bin magnitude`.
+Run this with `cargo run --example magnitude`.

 This program will report the magnitude (strength) of the magnetic field in nanotesla (`nT`) and
 milligauss (`mG`, where 1 `mG` = 100 `nT`).
 The magnitude of the Earth's magnetic field is in the